 We conduct a large portion of our commercial transactions, purchases of raw materials and sales of goods in various countries and regions, including the U.S., the U.K., continental Europe, Australia and Asia.
 Our manufacturing operations based in the U.S., continental Europe and Asia usually purchase raw materials and sell goods denominated in their local currency, but our manufacturing operations in the U.K. often purchase raw materials and sell products in different currencies.
 Changes in the relative values of currencies can decrease the profits of our subsidiaries when they incur costs in currencies that are different from the currencies in which they generate all or part of their revenue.
-These transaction risks principally arise as a result of purchases of raw materials in U.S. dollars, coupled with sales of products to customers in Euros.
-This impact is most pronounced in our exports to continental Europe from the U.K. In 2015, our U.K. operations sold approximately €40 million of goods into the Eurozone.
+These transaction risks principally arise as a result of purchases of raw materials in U.S. dollars, coupled with sales of products to customers in euros.
+This impact is most pronounced in our exports to continental Europe from the U.K. In 2016, our U.K. operations sold approximately €44.0 million of goods into the Eurozone.
+The announcement of the U.K. referendum decision to leave the E.U. caused significant fluctuations of currency exchange rates that resulted in the strengthening of the U.S. dollar against GBP sterling, and to a lesser extent the euro.
 Our policy is to hedge a portion of our net exposure to fluctuations in exchange rates with forward foreign currency exchange contracts.
 Therefore, we are exposed to market risk and credit risk through the use of derivative financial instruments.
 Moreover, any failure of hedging policies could negatively impact our profits, and thus damage our ability to fund our operations and to service our indebtedness.
+Until the terms of the U.K.'s future relationship with the E.U. are known, further exchange rate volatility is to be expected.

-In addition to subsidiaries and joint ventures in the U.S., we have subsidiaries located in the U.K., Canada, France, the Czech Republic, China, Germany and Australia, as well as joint ventures in Japan, South Korea and India, and an associate in Australia, whose revenue, costs, assets and liabilities are denominated in local currencies.
+In addition to subsidiaries and joint ventures in the U.S., we have subsidiaries located in the U.K., Canada, France, the Czech Republic, China, Germany and Australia, as well as joint ventures in Japan and India, and an associate in Australia, whose revenue, costs, assets and liabilities are denominated in local currencies.
 As our consolidated financial statements are reported in U.S. dollars, we are exposed to fluctuations in those currencies when those amounts are translated to U.S. dollars for purposes of reporting our consolidated financial statements, which may cause declines in results of operations.
-The largest risk is from our operations in the U.K., which in 2015 generated operating profits of \$16.5 million (though this included a one-off pension accounting credit of \$18.0 million) and sales revenue of \$118.0 million.
-Fluctuations in exchange rates, particularly between the U.S. dollar and GBP sterling, can have a material effect on our consolidated income statement and consolidated balance sheet.
-In 2015, movements in the average U.S. dollar exchange rate had a negative impact on revenue of \$24.6 million, while in 2014 movements in the average U.S. dollar exchange rate had a positive impact on reported revenue of \$4.3 million.
-Changes in translation exchange rates decreased net assets by \$8.6 million in 2015 compared to a decrease of \$10.8 million in 2014.
+The largest risk is from our operations in the U.K., which in 2016 generated operating profits of \$12.2 million (though this included a one-off profit on the sale of a redundant site of \$2.1 million) and sales revenue of

+\$114.0 million.
+Fluctuations in exchange rates, particularly between the U.S. dollar and GBP sterling (which has been subject to significant fluctuations, as described above), can have a material effect on our consolidated income statement and consolidated balance sheet.
+In 2016, movements in the average U.S. dollar exchange rate had a negative impact on revenue of \$13.4 million, while in 2015; movements in the average U.S. dollar exchange rate had a negative impact on reported revenue of \$24.6 million.
+Changes in translation exchange rates decreased net assets by \$13.1 million in 2016, compared to a decrease of \$8.6 million in 2015.

 These foreign exchange risks could have a material adverse effect on our results of operations, financial position and cash flows.
 For additional information on these risks, and the historical impact on our results, see "Item 11.
-Quantitative & Qualitative Disclosure About Market Risk."
+Quantitative and Qualitative Disclosure About Market Risk."